Mallott-Lab/Mallott-Lab.github.io/research.md

 Reproduction and the gut microbiome.
 </summary>
 <br>
 The gut microbiome compensates for nutritional shortfalls in nonhuman primates [3] and may be one strategy for buffering the energetic stress of pregnancy and lactation in female primates.
-Our work has shown that the composition of the gut microbiome differs across reproductive states in white-faced capuchins (*Cebus imitator*) [4], and that progesterone may be mediating interactions between reproductive state and the gut microbiome in Phayre's leaf monkeys (*Trachypithecus phayrei*) [5].
+Our work has shown that the composition of the gut microbiome differs across reproductive states in white-faced capuchins [4], and that progesterone may be mediating interactions between reproductive state and the gut microbiome in Phayre's leaf monkeys [5].

 <img src="/images/microbe_comp_repro_af_nochloro.jpg" alt="Stacked bar chart showing the differences in the relative abundance of phyla of bacteria between cycling, pregnant, and lactating females" width="350">